Lesson 1 - Electric Drills

 – List the types of band saw blades described in this Lesson and a few characteristics of each.

 Lesson 6 - Circular Saws

-Blades; Crosscutting; Ripping; Angular cutting; Plunge cutting; Notching and grooving; Cut-off wheels; Arbors; Accessories; Safety
+Circular Saws; Using the circular saw; Circular and special saw blades; Crosscutting; Ripping; Angular cutting; Plunge cutting; Notching and grooving; Cut-off wheels; Arbors and arbor adapters; Accessories; Safety rules

 Learning Objectives:– Name the major parts of a circular saw.